tendermint/tendermint/spec/abci/apps.md

 Must have `MaxGas >= -1`.
 If `MaxGas == -1`, no limit is enforced.

+### BlockParams.RecheckTx

+This indicates whether all nodes in the network should perform a `CheckTx` on all transactions remaining in the mempool directly *after* the execution of every block, i.e. whenever a new application state is created.
+This is often useful for garbage collection.

+The change will come into effect immediately after `FinalizeBlock` has been called.

+This was previously a local mempool config parameter.

 ### EvidenceParams.MaxAgeDuration

 This is the maximum age of evidence in time units.